notshi/magpie/README.md

 The Magpie is an ‘occasional' publication - so not suitable for advertising immanent events.

 There is usually a theme but contributions are always related to Bradford - with a humorous, radical or satirical edge.
+Please send contributions in a word document, text file or an email; so long as we can copy & paste!
 Articles can be stories, articles, poems, drawings, photos, sketches.
 Please supply who to credit (anon if you want).